cds-snc/covid-alert-server/README.md

 soon-to-be-released _COVID Shield_ mobile app) from having to download a given set of key data multiple times in order to repeatedly check for exposure.

-The published _Diagnosis Keys_ are fetched—with some best-effort authentication—from a Content
-Distribution Network (CDN), backed by `key-retrieval`.
+The published diagnosis keys are fetched—with some best-effort authentication—from a Content Distribution Network (CDN), backed by `key-retrieval`.
 This allows a functionally-arbitrary number of concurrent users.